1858 Niagara, Buffalo (Niagaras)

 Photo A

 This photo was dated 1857 by the National Baseball Hall of Fame and Museum.
-The placard in the display case under the image read: “Members of the Niagara Base Ball Club of Buffalo, NY, pose for their club photograph in 1857.”
+The nearby placard in the display case read: “Members of the Niagara Base Ball Club of Buffalo, NY, pose for their club photograph in 1857.”
 Yes, it is possible this photo was made in 1857, the year the Niagara club was formed.
-However, their organization took place in late 1857 and the club seemingly did not pick its first nine or play its first game until August of the following year.
-The study below points to a late August 1858 date for photo A.
+However, their organization took place in September 1857 and the club seemingly did not pick its first nine or play its first competitive game until August of the following year.
+So, who was in this photo and when was it taken?

 The first Niagaras.